 ATV and data transmitter modules have been put in R/C aircraft, blimps, cars and boats.
-A 50 mW transmitter on 70 cm is enough to give good video for 1⁄2 mile or so around an R/C flying field.
+A 50 mW transmitter on 70 cm is enough to give good video for 1/2 mile or so around an R/C flying field.
 An inverted ground-plane or vertical dipole is used typically on aircraft, but nulls in the radiation pattern can show up at steep bank angles.
 Ground-plane antennas are also used for receive because the pattern is broad.
-Mounting the receive antenna at least 10 ft above ground can help avoid multipath ghosting or signal blockage from nearby people and vehicles.
+Mounting the receive antenna at least 10 feet above ground can help avoid multipath ghosting or signal blockage from nearby people and vehicles.
 Use of higher gain omnidirectional antennas is tempting for greater distance, but they have narrower radiation patterns and more nulls.

-Operation at higher frequencies requires shorter antenna lengths that better might fit the physical size limitations of an R/C vehicle, but snow-free distance will be shorter given the same transmitter power and receive antenna gains.
+Operation at higher frequencies requires shorter antenna lengths that might better fit the physical size limitations of an R/C vehicle, but snow-free distance will be shorter given the same transmitter power and receive antenna gains.

 If ac power is not available at the flying field for plugging in a TV, look for a portable television that can be powered from batteries.
 Some hams have used TV tuners designed for use with laptop computers.
-Position the screen to be north facing for least sun washout.
+Position the screen to face north for the least sun washout.
 It is best for even experienced R/C operators to not fly solely by video, but to have a copilot observe directly as the camera's field of view is limited.
+(R/C organization safety rules require the aircraft to be in sight at all times.)